-China calls on New Zealand to provide 'fair' investment environment
+China calls on New Zealand to provide fair investment environment

 “At present, China-New Zealand ties overall are developing in a stable manner,” Li told Ardern at the start of their meeting in Beijing’s Great Hall of the people, noting New Zealand’s desire for good relations.

-“China also places a high importance on relations with New Zealand and is willing to,” he said.
+“China also places a high importance on relations with New Zealand,” he said.

 “And we hope that we can aspire to the greatest common denominator regarding each others’ interests and that when each sides businesses invest in each other’s businesses, they can enjoy a fair, transparent, convenient environment.”